Wildlife & Traffic

 - At interchanges, specific solutions must be defined according to site features.
 Fencing may continue along access and exit routes to reduce the possibility of wildlife entering infrastructure (see an example at Figure 7.2.3A).
 Alternatively, fencing could be limited to the main infrastructure, with openings only for access and exit routes while local roads with low traffic may be adapted, combining road and wildlife crossings at both sides.
 Installing cattle grids at access and exit routes could also help to prevent wildlife accessing the fenced road (Figure 7.2.3B).

 - In order to ensure the maximum available habitats and lateral corridors for wildlife adjacent to infrastructure, fencing should be placed as close to the infrastructure as possible, considering traffic safety and maintenance issues (Figure 7.2.4).
 This proximity provides more favourable habitats on the exterior side and can discourage wildlife from trying to reach habitat areas inside the fences.
-Appropriately maintaining the vegetation on road verges inside the fenced area (see Chapter 10 – Maintenance of fencing; Maintenance of vegetation) could reduce the attraction of animals to the carriageway, diminishing the mortality risk.
+Appropriately maintaining the vegetation on road verges inside the fenced area (see Chapter 10 – Maintenance of fencing: meshes and poles and Chapter 10 – Management of vegetation) could reduce the attraction of animals to the carriageway, diminishing the mortality risk.
 The positioning of the fence as close as possible to the infrastructure may lead to difficulties in the management of areas outside the fence for operators.
 Gates in the fencing or exterior access points could remedy this problem.
 It is also possible to transfer management to external operators (for example by agreements with farmers or other local stakeholders).
 Stone blocks or similar may be used to mark public property boundaries.

 - When fences are installed in combination with underpasses, the optimal position is at the top of the embankment with road verges to the exterior (Figure 7.2.5A) and providing safe guidance towards the underpass entrance.
 When a fence can only be placed at the base of the embankment, it should funnel wildlife towards the entrance (Figure 7.2.5B).
 Fence ends should be securely attached to the crossing structure entrance.
 Fences must not be positioned perpendicular to the causeway because animals may struggle to find the entrance to the crossing structure (see Figure 7.2.5C) and this design may create a tunnel-effect that deters some animals from accessing it.